-The Consumer Price Index (CPI) of the Bureau of Labor Statistics (BLS) is a measure of the change in prices of goods and services purchased by urban consumers.
+The Consumer Price Index (CPI) of the Bureau of Labor Statistics (BLS) measures the change in prices of goods and services purchased by urban consumers.
 The CPI publishes unadjusted price indexes at the national, metropolitan area, and regional levels and seasonally adjusted indexes for selected groups and subgroups of the CPI at the national level where there is a significant pattern of seasonal price change.

 Seasonal adjustment removes the effects of recurring seasonal influences from many economic series, including consumer prices.
 The adjustment process quantifies seasonal patterns and then factors them out of the series to permit analysis of non-seasonal price movements.
-Changing climatic conditions, production cycles, model changeovers, holidays, and sales can cause seasonal variation in prices.
+Changing climatic conditions, production cycles, model changeovers, holidays, and sales can cause seasonal price variations.
 For example, oranges can be purchased year-round, but prices are significantly higher in the summer months when the major sources of supply are between harvests.

-Data users who are interested in analyzing general price trends in the economy should use seasonally adjusted indexes.
-Seasonally adjusted data are usually preferred in the formulation of economic policy and for economic research, because they eliminate the effects of changes that normally occur at the same time and in about the same magnitude every year.
+Data users interested in analyzing general price trends in the economy should use seasonally adjusted indexes.
+Seasonally adjusted data are usually preferred in formulating economic policy and for economic research because they eliminate the effects of changes that generally occur at the same time and in about the same magnitude every year.

 No, seasonally adjusted indexes are not calculated for metropolitan areas or regions.
 Seasonally adjusted indexes are published only for those national price indexes where significant seasonal patterns occur.

-The seasonal movement of the all-items index and other aggregations are derived by aggregating seasonally adjusted component indexes.
-Each January the seasonal status of every index series is reevaluated based upon certain statistical criteria.
-An index could change its seasonal adjustment status from seasonally adjusted to not seasonally adjusted, or vice versa.
-During mid-February of each year, when January data are released, new seasonally adjusted indexes are published, and new seasonal adjustment factors for these items are available to data users upon request.
+The seasonal movements of the all-items index and other aggregations are derived by aggregating seasonally adjusted component indexes.
+Each January, the seasonal status of every index series is reevaluated based on specific statistical criteria.
+An index could change its seasonal adjustment status from seasonally adjusted to not adjusted, or vice versa.
+During mid-February of each year, when January data are released, new seasonally adjusted indexes are published, and new seasonal adjustment factors for these items are available to data users.

 The CPI uses X-13ARIMA-SEATS (auto-regressive integrated moving average) seasonal adjustment software developed by the U.S. Bureau of the Census in 2013.
-X-13ARIMA-SEATS was developed as an improvement over the previously used X-11-ARIMA and X-12-ARIMA software.
+X-13ARIMA-SEATS was developed to improve the previously used X-11-ARIMA and X-12-ARIMA software.
 X-13ARIMA-SEATS uses the X-11 seasonal adjustment method in conjunction with regression-ARIMA modeling for intervention analysis and data extension.

-The technique of intervention analysis also is used in the seasonal adjustment of consumer price indexes to provide more accurate CPI data.
+The intervention analysis technique is also used in the seasonal adjustment of consumer price indexes to provide more accurate CPI data.
 This process offsets the effects that extreme price volatility would otherwise have on the estimates of seasonally adjusted data.